 Find guidance and resources for healthcare professionals on telehealth, medical coverage, keeping healthcare facilities, nursing homes and patients safe, Medicaid and CHIP, and more from CMS.

-The CDC also has information for healthcare professionals about caring for patients, protecting patients and workers, and ensuring the healthcare facility is safe.
+The CDC also has information for healthcare professionals about vaccines, caring for patients, protecting patients and workers, and ensuring the healthcare facility is safe.

 COVID-19 Safety and Emergency Response